Compare Health Insurance Rates

 Private health insurance is coverage that you buy from a health insurance company rather than the government.

-• A private health insurance plan is best for those who don't have other coverage from a government program such as Medicaid or Medicare.
+• A private health insurance plan is best if you don't have coverage from a government program such as Medicaid or Medicare.
 You may get private health insurance from your job.
 In that case, you don't have to buy a plan yourself.

 These plans cover health care and prescription drugs.
-You can buy plans through the government marketplace, directly from an insurance company or from a broker or agent.
+You can buy affordable health coverage through the government marketplace, directly from an insurance company or from a broker or agent.

 Find ACA plans in your state